LWC Data Viewer

-The GRAX Lightning Data Viewer allows you to expose GRAX data as related list components inside Salesforce, regardless of backup/archive status.
-This helps provide end users with the look and feel they are accustomed to, even when data doesn't exist in Salesforce anymore.
+The GRAX Embedded LWC Data Viewer allows you to expose GRAX data as related list components inside Salesforce, regardless of backup/archive status.
+This provides a great way to display related GRAX data within Salesforce, in a way the end user is used to, even when data doesn't exist in Salesforce anymore.

 Setup Steps